-We are offering awards of up to £1,000 to support NC3Rs-funded researchers past and present to engage the public with the approaches being taken to replace, reduce and refine animal use in science.
+We are offering awards of up to £1,500 to support NC3Rs-funded researchers past and present to engage the public with the approaches being taken to replace, reduce and refine animal use in science.
+The funding is available as an open rolling call, where the applications are reviewed quarterly by the NC3Rs Office.

 In 2012, around 50% of the public wanted to find out more about work to find alternatives to animals (Ipsos MORI, 2012).
 The scheme aims to encourage and support NC3Rs-funded researchers to share the benefits of 3Rs research to science and society.
 We aim to promote a series of thought-provoking events and activities across the UK for a range of different audiences.